erikr/erikr/posts/data-lessons-from-biotech.md

 Technical people think a platform is ... well, there is no definition, so the lack of clarity around this useless word is almost expected.
 But I noticed technical people thought about scalable software ("our platform of data and apps") whereas biotech people thought about expert human labor ("our platform of immunologists who review literature for new targets").

-## 8. Build an advisory board you can learn and grow from.
+## Build an advisory board you can learn and grow from.

 There are many smart, experienced, and supportive people with expertise in data science and software engineering within the context of biotech.
 Maybe you report to the CTO and have a board member or collaborator with a storied history at the intersection of technology and life science.
 I was not in that type of situation, so I found advisors outside of my company to mentor and develop me.
 They had titles like "Senior Principal", "Chief Data Officer", or "VP Data Science" and were people I looked up to, learned from in past roles, or were accomplishing what I aspired to do some day.

-To maximize the value they could provide, I needed the ability to speak freely about our company's work.
-To enable such candor, we negotiated the right balance between compensation and a mutual NDA.
-Moreover, advisors should (in theory) be discrete professionals.
-However, my discussions rarely broached sensitive IP topics.
-Biotechs are most secretive around IP in the form of drug targets and drug candidates.
+To maximize the value they could provide, I needed to speak freely about our company's work.
+To enable candor, we negotiated the right balance between compensation and a mutual NDA.
+Moreover, advisors should be discrete professionals.
+However, my discussions rarely broached sensitive IP.

+Biotechs are most secretive of their drug targets, candidates, and in our case, companion diagnostics.
 Data science platforms at a biotech tend to be considered less "secret sauce" and more "the pot that cooks the secret sauce".
-The one exception was our CDx; we were careful with who we discussed it with and how we discussed it.

-In hindsight, I wish I approached my advisors more like a medical doctor engages specialists -- [by calling a consult](https://www.boardvitals.com/blog/calling-a-consult/).
+In hindsight, I wish I approached my advisors like a medical doctor engages specialists -- [by calling a consult](https://www.boardvitals.com/blog/calling-a-consult/).
 Rather than an unstructured quarterly catchup, I should have asked more specific questions and provided necessary information and context.

 Bad: "What do you think about biobanks?
 Would love some advice."

 Better: "We must accomplish X scientific goal by 2024Q2.
 I think doing Y is possible with Biobanks Z1, Z2, or Z3.
 We only have budget and time to access one biobank.
 Our concerns are [insert list here].
 I think we should proceed with Z2 because [reasons].
 What else should I consider?"

-I also wish I convened my entire advisory board together, in the same room (or at least Zoom call).
-Smart people feed off each other's energy and sometimes stronger ideas emerge from the interactions.
+I also wish I convened the entire DSE advisory board in the same room (or at least Zoom call).
+Smart people feed off each other's energy and stronger ideas can emerge from the interactions.

-## 9. Document data and code (need to make more powerful).
-- Document the details of data provenance, workflow, etc.
-- If you don't know the details, don't assume it is documented.
-- If it isn't documented, don't assume other people know.
-- If someone knows one aspect, don't assume they or anyone else knows the entire process.
-- Sometimes the necessary work is to sit in a room for 7 hours, ask a thousand questions, and document every step of what is going on.
-- Engineers and data scientists did not join your team so they could document data provenance.

-## 10. Expect legacy systems, file formats, and thinking.
+## Expect legacy systems, file formats, and thinking.

+> Still in progress.

 - Many people in biotech are default private vs default public.
 Closed-source vs open-source.
 Secrets, IP, risk management, compliance vs accessibility, openness, sharing.
 - In a dysfunctional corporate bureaucracy, information is power, so naturally people desire control over the flow of information.
 - Examples: engineer tags a Comp Bio colleague in a GitHub comment, never hears back.
 Asks for code, receives a Dropbox link or email instead of a link to a repo.
 Commit frequency substantially high in software team, low in Comp Bio team.